Causes of Childhood Disorders

 What Causes Childhood Disorders?

 The question that parents and caregivers often ask is what causes these disorders in children.
-However, there are many factors that come into play.
-Let’s take a deeper look at each:
+However, many factors come into play.
+These include:

 Genetic Influences